kestra-io/docs/content/blogs/2024-03-04-kestra-databricks.md

 ### Running Query on Databricks ###

 Let us now perform a couple of query operations on Databricks.
-Kestra’s Databricks plugin provides the [query task](https://kestra.io/plugins/tasks/sql/io.kestra.plugin.databricks.sql.query) for querying data from Databricks.
+Kestra’s Databricks plugin provides a [dedicated task](https://kestra.io/plugins/tasks/sql/io.kestra.plugin.databricks.sql.query) for querying data from Databricks.
 This task requires you to mention the `httpPath`.
 In order to get the `httpPath`, you need to go to the compute cluster using which you need to perform this query.
 On the compute cluster’s page, go to `JDBC/ODBC` tab under the Advanced options.
-This is where you will get the `HTTP Path` which you can use in the `httpPath` attribute of your query task.
+This is where you will get the `HTTP Path`, which you can use in the `httpPath` attribute of your query task.

-The first query task that we will perform will be to load the data from the DBFS file onto a table.
+The first query task that we will perform will be to load the data from the DBFS file into a table.
 The query in this task will read the CSV file from the DBFS.
-It will create the table in the Databricks by inferring the schema from the CSV file, and the data will be filled in the table from this CSV file.
+It will create the table in Databricks by inferring the schema from the CSV file, and the data will be filled in the table from this CSV file.

 The following code snippet will create the table, and load the data from the CSV file present in the DBFS.